WangLabHKUST/CELLO/README.md

 docker pull qmu123/cellor
 ```

 Then you can run CELLO docker to analyze your own longitudinal data.
 The working directory in the docker image is `/home/CELLOR`.
-In order to access your own data at your own folder at `/your/local/path` inside the docker, you can bind your own folder to a directory within the docker at, for example, `/home/data` using the following command:
+In order to access your own data at your own folder: `/your/local/path` inside the docker, you can bind your own folder to a directory within the docker at, for example, `/home/data` using the following command:
 ```
 docker run -it --rm -v /your/local/path/:/home/data qmu123/cellor
 ```